earthly/website/blog/_posts/2023-04-21-more-on-python-data-classes.md

 print(f"sys.getsizeof(jane_slots):{sys.getsizeof(jane_slots)}")
 ~~~

-In this case, the data class instance with slots seems to take up more memory, which is contrary to our memory savings claim.
+In this case, the data class instance with slots seems to take up more memory, which contradicts our memory savings claim.

 ~~~{.md caption="Output"}
 sys.getsizeof(jane):48